gajus/fuss/README.md

 The Facebook SDK for PHP provides an interface to the Graph API.
 The main difference between the [official PHP SDK](https://github.com/facebook/facebook-php-sdk-v4) and Puss is the API.

+## Reinventing the Wheel

+The original [facebook/facebook-php-sdk](https://github.com/facebook/facebook-php-sdk) is lacking separation of concerns.
+The [facebook/facebook-php-sdk-v4](https://github.com/facebook/facebook-php-sdk-v4) is a big step forward.
+Nonetheless, it came with its own evils that I could not live with (e.g. use of stateful programming and globals).
+The API itself is designed to cover all uses cases, which is expected of the official SDK, though not necessary needed for an average Facebook app.
+Puss is trading some of the functionality in favor of a more intuitive API.

+I am looking forward to hearing feedback either via gk@anuary.com or in the [issues](https://github.com/gajus/puss/issues) section.

 ## Everything Together

-The following example is meant to cover the most common use case for Puss.
-In this document you will description of each API method.
+The following example is meant to cover the most common use scenario for Puss.
+If you need further guidance, this document contains description of every Puss SDK use-case and method.

 ```php
 $app = new Gajus\Puss\App('your app ID', 'your app secret');